calumgrant/logical/docs/worklist.md

 if optimization-level is 0 then step-limit is 1000.
 ```

-- Rules should use all

 - Persist:
 -- Bug in UnaryPredicate::Assert.
 We look up the unary relation, which returns something that is invalid.
 The ->Add() predicate fails and crashes.
 Is it due to invalid function pointers in vtables?

-- Optimization: Lift Or branches for recursion.
-- Report on memory used.
 - Table.Write to return a bool if it's newly added.
   - Report this in the results.

 - Reset counters properly for deduplications (sum/count)
     `class DuplicateScope`

 Simpletest:
 - Give it a repo